expressjs/expressjs.com/4x/en/api/router-use.md

 });
 ```

-Now suppose you wanted to ignore logging requests for static files, but to continue logging routes and middleware defined after `logger()`, you would simply move `static()` above:
+Now suppose you wanted to ignore logging requests for static files, but to continue
+logging routes and middleware defined after `logger()`.
+You would simply move `static()` above:

 ```js
 router.use(express.static(__dirname + '/public'));